Kuzence/SoftUni-Courses/README.md

 # SoftUni-Courses
-This is my firts GitHub comit
+This is my first GitHub commit